VictoriaShalabaeva/Accardo-Lab/README.md

 ### Further Testing

-- The website was checked for performance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools (see results in Figure S3 in [Supp Info](supp-info.md)).
+- The website was checked for performance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools (see results in Figure S3 in [Supp Info](supp-info.md)).

-- The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari (on iPhoneXR) browsers.
+- The Website was tested on Google Chrome, Mozilla Firefox and Microsoft Edge browsers.

-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and Huawei Mate 20.

 - The screen sizes and devices tested in Chrome DevTools include: